njlauersdorf/ABPs/README.md

 The output should read similar to above.
 If you open the new Terminal window and see a [Process completed] in the output line and are unable to type anything, the shell/path to shell that you changed to does not exist.
 You must navigate to Apple icon>System Preferences>Users & Groups and follow the instructions above for changing your shell from the currently non-existent path back to the default `/bin/zsh` shell.
 Then, you must find the correct path to the BASH install and try again.

-Next, you need to make a virtual environment via Anaconda to install HOOMD prerequisite modules.
+Next, you need to make a virtual environment via Anaconda to install HOOMD and its prerequisite modules.
 To do this, download Anaconda.
 Open the Anaconda-Navigator and select 'create' under the listed environments.
-Enter a name for your environment and select Python 3.8.1 for your Python version (which is the same as on Longleaf).
-If this is not offered at the time of creating your virtual environment, downgrade afterwards.
+Enter a name for your environment and select Python 3.8 for your Python version (which is the same as on Longleaf).
 After your environment is created, open a terminal and download the HOOMD pre-requisites into this environment:

 ```
 $ cd ~